MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 ### Stage 2 (lines 122-162)
-The actual lookup is done by connecting the address and data buses in lines 120-128.
+The actual lookup is done by connecting the address and data buses in lines 122-130.
 Note that the character and colour memories are synchronuous, which means there is a one clock cycle delay from address to data.
 This is the reason why the address is in stage 1, whereas the data is in stage 2.

-Next, the font bitmap is determined by another lookup in lines 131-143.
+Next, the font bitmap is determined by another lookup in lines 133-145.
 This lookup is table-based and there is no clock cycle delay.
 Here, the font bitmap is a combinatorial memory, and therefore not synchronous.
 Therefore, both address and data belong to stage 2.
 The font memory is combinatorial, because it has no clock input.

-The remaining signals need to be copied over individually, in lines 146-160.
+The remaining signals need to be copied over individually, in lines 148-162.

-### Stage 3 (lines 165-198)
+### Stage 3 (lines 165-200)
-The font bitmap is 64 bits wide, and the particular bitnumber to use is calculated in lines 180-183.
+The font bitmap is 64 bits wide, and the particular bitnumber to use is calculated in lines 181-184.
 The main point is we need to take the pixel coordinates modulo 8 (the font size in pixels).
 Since 8 is a power of two, this modulo operation consists simply of taking the lower three bits of the pixel coordinate.
 The font data is - as before - arranged as eight rows of eight pixels, with bit number 0 in the lower left corner.

+The colour index from the colour memory is split into two halves, foreground and background, in lines 186-191.
+Finally, in line 192 the colour index is used to extract the pixel colour from the colour palette.

 ## Software support
 Now that the firmware can display characters on the VGA output, this can be used in software.
-A very simple version of printf() is implemented in the file prog/printf.c.
+A very simple version of printf() is implemented in the file lib/printf.c.
 This version writes only to the character memory, and not the colour memory, so all text will be white on black for now.
-The location in character memory is calculated as 80\*y+x, see e.g. line 26.
-This calculation corresponds to the equivalent calculation in lines 114-115 of vga/chars.vhd.
+The location in character memory is calculated as 80\*y+x, see e.g. line 26, where I've used the constant H\_CHARS defined in prog/printf.h.
+This calculation corresponds to the equivalent calculation in lines 116-117 of vga/chars.vhd.

 Furthermore, a new file prog/memorymap.h has been added.
-This is to avoid having the software hardcode address etc. in the source code.
+This is to avoid having the software hardcode addresses etc. in the source code.

 The C source code has been reorganized, and the runtime library has been moved to a separate directory lib.
 The source file for the main function